Apple slams Trump order rescinding transgender protections

-The company said it opposes any effort to revoke laws protecting transgender people and believes everyone deserves the opportunity to succeed in an environment free of discrimination.
+The company said it opposes any effort to revoke policies protecting transgender people and believes everyone deserves the opportunity to succeed in an environment free of discrimination.

 "Apple believes everyone deserves a chance to thrive in an environment free from stigma and discrimination," the company said in a statement, first reported by Axios.
 "We support efforts toward greater acceptance, not less, and we strongly believe that transgender students should be treated as equals.
 We disagree with any effort to limit or rescind their rights and protections."

 The statement comes just hours after the Trump administration reversed Obama-era policies requiring that public schools allow transgender students to use the restroom that corresponds with their gender identity.
-The order gives states and school districts the authority to decide whether federal sex discrimination law applies to gender identity.
+Trump's order Wednesday gives states and school districts the authority to decide whether federal sex discrimination law applies to gender identity.

 Like many tech companies, Apple is no stranger to voicing opposition to government decisions seen as allowing discrimination against people who are gay, lesbian, bisexual or transgender.
 In March 2016, Apple CEO Tim Cook was among more than 90 business executives who spoke out against out a North Carolina law that would force transgender students to use school toilets "inconsistent with their gender identity."